 Tu Vinh Luong is Consultant Liver, HPB and GI Histopathologist at the Royal Free Hospital, London, and Honorary Senior Lecturer at the UCL Institute for Liver and Digestive Health, London.
 She is a member of the UCL-RFH Biobank Ethical Review Committee (B-ERC-RFH).
 Special research interests include liver fibrosis, steatosis and HCC.

-Emmanuel Tsochatzis is an Associate Professor and Consultant Hepatologist at the UCL Institute for Liver and Digestive Health, Royal Free Hospital in London.
+Emmanuel Tsochatzis is Professor and Consultant Hepatologist at the UCL Institute for Liver and Digestive Health, Royal Free Hospital in London.
 He leads the specialist multidisciplinary service in non-alcoholic fatty liver disease (NAFLD) and his research interests include NAFLD, cirrhosis and portal hypertension and non-invasive assessment of liver fibrosis.

 Antonio Di Sabatino is Professor of Internal Medicine at the University of Pavia and Director of the Internal Medicine Division of the San Matteo Hospital Foundation, Pavia, Italy.
 His primary research interests lie in the field of translational medicine and include gut fibrosis, inflammatory bowel disease and immune-mediated/neoplastic gastrointestinal disorders.